dimyG/jekyll-theme-chirpy/_posts/2020-06-04-getting-into-artificial-intelligence.md

-In the context of the previous example, when we see a dog, the visual field which is a collection of colors and shapes is transformed to an electrical signal, is processed by the visual system and is narrowed down to a specific set of firing neurons that collectively, they represent the pattern of a dog and can be called the dog's _latent vector_.
+In the context of the previous example, when we see a dog, the visual field which is a collection of colors and shapes is transformed to an electrical signal, is processed by the visual system and is narrowed down to a specific set of firing neurons that collectively, they represent the pattern of a dog and can be called the dog's representation set or dog's _latent vector_.
 (Let's not focus on what type of neural networks are good for visual signal processing nor the exact methods they do it).
 The same process takes place in the auditory system too.
 The word "dog" which fundamentally is a sequence of air vibrations, is transformed to an electrical signal, processed by the auditory system and narrowed down